 Guests have access not only to the many paths crisscrossing the resort, but also endless miles of hiking trails through the park and around the lake.
 The resort is also famous for its golf course.
 Designed by Canadian legend Stanley Thompson, the Fairmont Jasper Park Lodge Golf Club is known for its incredible mountain and lake views, its abundant wildlife (yes, you may see a moose), and, of course, its playability.

-Other great reasons to stay include its water sports, numerous winter activities, including everything from skiing to snowshoeing, and its stunning natural setting - there's simply not a bad view on the property.
+Other great reasons to stay include its water sports, numerous winter activities, including everything from skiing to snowshoeing, and its stunning natural setting with plenty of stunning views.
 Also on hand are the full-service Reflections Spa and plenty of great restaurants offering superb dining experiences.

 Address: 1 Old Lodge Road, Jasper, Alberta